-Retreat to timeless elegance at The Algonquin Resort St. Andrews by-the Sea, Autograph.
-For over a century, our luxury hotel has welcomed thousands of guests while delivering unparalleled services, creating everlasting memories and turning regular afternoons into majestic sunsets.
-Every corner of our resort reminds guests of our rich history, while our impeccable restorations preserve the grandeur with contemporary amenities fit to please the most avid traveler.
+Retreat to timeless elegance at The Algonquin Resort St. Andrews by-the Sea, Autograph Collection.
+For over a century, our luxury hotel has welcomed thousands of guests while delivering unparalleled services.
+We pride ourselves in helping create everlasting memories and turning regular afternoons into memorable experiences.
+Every corner is brimming with rich history and our restorations complement the original design while still boasting a modern feel.

-The charm of St. Andrews is embodied throughout our resort’s rooms and suites, each meticulously designed with stylish details and modern niceties for a rewarding stay.
+The charm of St. Andrews is embodied throughout our rooms and suites, each meticulously designed with stylish details and luxury niceties.
 When it’s time to sip and savor, treat your taste buds to mouthwatering dining at Braxton’s Restaurant & Bar.
-Our signature eatery is open for breakfast, lunch and dinner and serves fresh seafood, caught in New Brunswick, infused with local flavors for an experience as memorable as your stay.
+Our signature eatery features entrees for breakfast, lunch and dinner, each designed with fresh seafaring ingredients caught in New Brunswick and cooked by a team of culinary experts.

-Find joy in everything you do at our resort.
-With a full-service spa, indoor and outdoor pools, a waterslide, manicured gardens and a rooftop patio, you’ll find endless ways to escape the routines of your everyday life.
-Host a lavish event your guests will remember long after they’ve returned back to reality.
+With a full-service spa, indoor and outdoor pools, a waterslide, manicured gardens and a rooftop patio, you’ll find endless ways to escape the norm and enter the world of luxury.
+Lavish events that guests will remember long after they’ve returned back to reality can be hosted in one of our nine event rooms.
 From elegant ballrooms to beautiful gardens, our resort ensures your gathering’s backdrop is as unique as the celebration itself.
-Dedicated event planners and a professional catering team are also at your fingertips, so you can leave the details to us and focus on making memories.
+Dedicated event planners and a professional catering team are also at your fingertips, so we can take your event from conception to completion.

 Venture off resort grounds and discover an entirely new escape.
 Take our complimentary shuttle to our award-winning golf course, or explore the Bay of Fundy, home to festivals, shops and whale-watching excursions.
 Whether visiting with family, enjoying a couple’s retreat or a corporate celebration, The Algonquin Resort St. Andrews by-the-Sea, Autograph Collection invites you to experience St. Andrews in style.

-While enjoying the scenery of our beautiful resort, discover a piece of history around every corner at the Algonquin Resort, dating all the way back to 1883.
-Over the past few decades, the Algonquin Resort has made many memories before there was a smart phone to capture them.
+While enjoying the scenery, discover pieces of history dating all the way back to 1883 at our elegant hotel.
+Our resort has been the scenic backdrop for memorable visits for over a few decades.
 If you want to learn more about our history, take a look at our story.

 The Algonquin Resort opens in Canada’s first seaside resort town, St. Andrews, New Brunswick – the cost of a room ranged between $3 and $5 per day.